aimanh22/Cloud-Continuous-Delivery-of-Microservice-Project/README.md

 ## Step 3 Creation of Build System File

 The buildspec.yml file is created to help build the system.
-It lists down the steps to build the system.
+It lists down the steps to do so.
 For this app, the buildspec.yml file

+#### Creates an ECR Image

+#### Containerizes the App

+#### Pushes the containerized app to the ECR

+#### Creates an AppRunner Service for automatically deploying the containerized app using the ECR Image

 ## Step 4 Connecting Repo to CodeBuild